Spopoi/mTSP-DS/README.md

 Welcome to the GitHub repository for the mTSP-DS (Multiple Traveler Salesman Problem in Presence of Drone Stations) project.
 This project is based on the paper "The Multiple Traveling Salesman Problem in Presence of Drone- and Robot-Supported Packet Stations" by Konstantin Kloster, Mahdi Moeini, Daniele Vigo, and Oliver Wendt.

-This repository contains two main implementations:
+This repository contains two implementations:

 - **MILP Version**: A version of the problem implemented using MILP (Mixed Integer Linear Programming) to solve smaller problem instances.
 - **Matheuristic Version**: A matheuristic (a combined approach of exact and heuristic methods) for solving larger problem instances.